raheelzulfiqar/Hypothesis-Testing---Northwind-Database/README.md

 ## Project Goal

-The goal of this project is to gather information from a real-world database and our knowledge of statistical analysis and hypothesis testing to generate analytical insights that can be of value to the company.
+The goal of this project is to gather information from a real-world database and use  knowledge of statistical analysis and hypothesis testing to generate analytical insights that can be of value to the company.